anupriya2092/School-District-Analysis-module-practice/README.md

 # School_District_Analysis
-Analyse the school data and perfor,ance using Pandas and Jupyter notebook
+Analyse the school data and performance using Pandas and Jupyter notebook